AguaClara/UASB/UASB_Manual_Spring2018.md

 </div>

 ## Abstract
-Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of modified, pilot-scale UASB reactor originafflly proposed in an EPA P3 proposal.
+Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of modified, pilot-scale UASB reactor originally proposed in an EPA P3 proposal.
 A UASB reactor treats wastewater anaerobically and produces biogas as a by-product.
 Working towards that goal, the team has created Python code to record the design process and calculations for this AguaClara UASB.
 This document serves as a master guide for the design process.
-10 fff

 <div class="alert alert-block alert-danger">
 What does UASB mean?
 FIXED-jj